 Bathing Components Tips to gather the correct information How does the customer bathe?
 Use open-ended questions Ask what happens for each part of the bathing process.
 Here are some suggestions: How are bathing supplies gathered?
 Who turns the water on and sets the temperature?
 Please describe how the customer gets in and out of the shower or tub.
 Describe how the customer's body and hair are being washed.
-Who is drying the customer's body?
-Tell me about the customer's bathing routine.
+Who is drying the customer's bathing routine.